1. RBI Circular on KYC

-Customer Identification Procedure (CIP) & Customer Due Diligence (CDD)
+8. Customer Identification Procedure (CIP) and Customer Due Diligence (CDD)

 Customer Identification means undertaking client due diligence (CDD) measures while commencing relationship including identifying and verifying the customer on the basis of one of the Officially Valid Documents.

-While undertaking CDD, it is mandatory to obtain the following information from an individual while establishing an account based relationship with an 'individual' or dealing with the individual who is a beneficial owner, authorized signatory or the power of attorney holder related to any legal entity:
+While undertaking CDD, it is mandatory to obtain the following information while establishing an account based relationship with the a beneficial owner, authorized signatory or the power of attorney holder related to any legal entity:

 Below are mandatory to be documented: